rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

-Bitcoin maxis may seem like religious zealots, but they have proven, time and time again, to be the buyers of last resort.
+Bitcoin maxis may seem like religious zealots, but they have proven, time and again, to be the buyers of last resort.
 They are why Bitcoin will hold its value over time, during bear markets and worse.